[?] Subscribe To This Site

 If you are lucky enough to not have it anywhere else in your home, you have surely experienced it in your bathroom tub or shower.

-Mold loves moisture, and thrives quite nicely in dark and humid places, the most common surfaces being found in basements, bathroom, and kitchens.
+Mold loves moisture, and thrives quite nicely in dark and humid places, the most common surfaces being found in basements, bathrooms, and kitchens.

-Not only is mold unsightly, it ruins the finished look of grout on tiles or wherever it gets started.
+Not only is mold unsightly, it ruins the finished look of white grouted tiles or wherever it gets started.

 More importantly, the effects of black mold or toxic mold can create or enhance potential health issues for many people, like asthma, allergies and general chronic illnesses.

-You must kill-black-mold in your living space as it leads to very poor air quality and degradation of your property.
+You must kill-black-mold in your living space as it leads to very poor air quality and degradation of your property over time if untreated.

 Did you know that more than 75 different strains of mold are tied to respiratory tract ailments?